nixworks/public/news/2010/09/24/index.md

 ##### Benny Andersson
 ### [Benny Andersson and Bjrn Ulvaeus of ABBA object to the use of the song "Mamma Mia" at rallies held by a right-wing Danish political party and threaten to sue. ](/news/2010/09/24/benny-andersson-and-bjorn-ulvaeus-of-abba-object-to-the-use-of-the-song-mamma-mia-at-rallies-held-by-a-right-wing-danish-political-party-a.md)
-_Context: Mamma Mia, Bjrn Ulvaeus, ABBA, Benny Andersson_
+_Context: ABBA, Benny Andersson, Bjrn Ulvaeus, Mamma Mia_

 ##### The Beano
 ### ["The Beano" is to feature a President of the United States for the first time in its history. ](/news/2010/09/24/the-beano-is-to-feature-a-president-of-the-united-states-for-the-first-time-in-its-history.md)